Zainuddin M. Z.: Career

-Lecture by Zainuddin was often attended by tens of thousands of people, making him nicknamed as Dai Sejuta Umat (da'i for millions).
-His wife Kholilah was also increasingly known to the public as his lecture began to be recorded.
-Cassettes containing his lecture were sold not only in all of the archipelago but also in some other neighboring Asian countries.
+Lectures by Zainuddin were often attended by tens of thousands of people, leading to him being nicknamed Dai Sejuta Umat (da'i for millions).
+His wife Kholilah was also increasingly known to the public as his lectures began to be recorded.
+Cassettes containing his lecture were sold in all of the archipelago and also in some other neighboring Asian countries.
 He then was frequently featured in TV programs, and also appeared in a collaborative program with pop actors called Nada and Dakwah.

 His talent in preaching had led him to the world of politics.
 During 1977–1982, he was active in the United Development Party (PPP), a political party espousing the Islamic identity.
 His participation in PPP was heavily influenced by his background as a part of nahdliyin, and the presence of his mentor, Idham Chalid, the former chairman of Nahdlatul Ulama, who was among the founders of PPP.
 During this time, he was active as an administrator of the party, and concurrently became a member of the advisory board belongs to PPP Jakarta office.
 PPP valued the presence of Zainuddin and considered him as the key figure for votes.
 Together with Rhoma Irama, a dangdut popstar, he toured various regions for the campaign and posed a threat to the New Order regime and the dominance of Golkar.

 On 20 January 2002, Zainuddin declared the partition from PPP known as Reformation PPP (PPPR) together with his colleagues, which later renamed to the Reform Star Party (PBR) on 8–9 April 2003.
 He was officially designated as a presidential candidate endorsed by the party during the 2004 presidential election and served as the chairman of the party until 2006.
 After the departure, he refocused on dawah and televangelism targeting ordinary people.